 - Colomer, L. (2018).
-ICH and identity: the use of intangible cultural heritage among global multicultural citizens.
-Research Handbook on Contemporary Intangible Cultural Heritage: Law and Heritage.
+ICH and Identity : the use of ICH Among Global Multicultural Citizens.
+Research Handbook on Contemporary Intangible Cultural Heritage : Law and Heritage.
 Cheltenham, Edward Elgar Publishing.
 194-215.

 - Colomer, L. (2017).
 Commentary on Time Travelling and Cinema.
 The Archaeology of Time Travelling : Experiencing the Past in the 21st Century.
 Oxford, Archeopress.
 229-232.